leolabs/telegram-status-emoji-api/README.md

 # Telegram Emoji Status Updater

-A FastAPI-based HTTP server that allows you to update your Telegram emoji status using Telethon.
+A FastAPI-based HTTP server that allows you to update your Telegram account's status emoji using Telethon.

-I'm using this to inform my friends of when I'm currently driving, or when I'm working.
+I'm using this to let my friends know when I'm currently driving, or when I'm working.

 ## Getting Started